-As you prepare to fill up the online Singapore Permanent Resident (SPR) application form, you should have already completed an important task: compiling all the necessary documents.
+As you prepare to fill up your Singapore PR online application form, you should have already completed an important task: compiling all the necessary documents.
 Consider consulting a professional before you begin the entire process.
 An extremely tiring and tedious task to handle, a professional will help to streamline this step so that you can maximise your time.

-Let us list out the most basic but highly critical documents for an application.
+Let us list out the most basic but highly critical paperwork for an application.

 ICA officials take into consideration your professional skills, whether they are specific to key industries or a promising niche industry, and if your educational certificates are from reputable institutes.
 However, not all applicants need to submit all of their tertiary level certificates and transcripts.
 Provide them only if you are the/a: